|

 Load measurement:

 The sensor connected to a gateway performs a load measurement command periodically, usually every one hour.
-The results are
+The results are stored and displayed.
+However, if you require a load measurement outside the periodical schedule, you can trigger an on-demand load measurement of the trend data for motors monitored with sensors connected through a gateway device.

 To trigger an on-demand load measurement,